sangeetha-murugesan-sda9/SDA-group-project/README.md

 highest number of votes (likes) is the selected as a Winner by the end of the day and Winner's photo will be displayed in Current King page.The user's can comment on styles and also user's can delete the comment.

-The User can view the total Likes and DisLikes as OverAllScore in ProfilePage.
+The User can view the total Likes and DisLikes as OverAllScore in ProfilePage.The User's cannot be able to vote multiple times for same style.

 The User can also upload pictures by clicking (+) icon in the footer and contact the InStyle by clicking Envelope icon.
 The User can view CurrentKing by clicking ChessKing icon and View his/her own profile by clicking the User icon.